spinnaker/igor/README.md

   - /Upload https?:\/\/.+\/(.+\.(deb|rpm))/
 ```

-When parsing artifact information from Travis builds, Igor uses a default regex
+When parsing artifact information from Travis builds, igor uses a default regex
 that will match on output from the `art` CLI tool.
 Different regexes than the
 default may be configured using the `regexes` list.

 ## Integration with Docker Registry

 Clouddriver can be [configured to poll your registries](http://www.spinnaker.io/v1.0/docs/target-deployment-configuration#section-docker-registry).
-When that is the case, Igor can then create a poller that will list the registries indexed by clouddriver, check each one for new images and submit events to echo (hence allowing Docker triggers)
+When that is the case, igor can then create a poller that will list the registries indexed by clouddriver, check each one for new images and submit events to echo (hence allowing Docker triggers)

 Relevant properties: